California counties at trial argue J&J, other drugmakers fueled opioid epidemic

-Fidelma Fitzpatrick, the lawyer, told a California judge that Johnson & Johnson, Teva Pharmaceutical Industries Ltd, Endo International PLC and AbbVie’s Allergan unit needed to be held responsible for a drug crisis that only got worse during the COVID-19 pandemic.
+Fidelma Fitzpatrick, the lawyer, told a California judge that Johnson & Johnson (JNJ.N), Teva Pharmaceutical Industries Ltd (TEVA.TA), Endo International PLC (ENDP.O) and AbbVie's (ABBV.N) Allergan unit needed to be held responsible for a drug crisis that only got worse during the COVID-19 pandemic.

-Teva’s lawyer, David Collie, countered that the two drugs linked to his client had only ever made up a “minuscule” part of the market, and that doctors and patients were fully warned of the risks.
+Teva's lawyer, Collie James, countered that the two drugs linked to his client had only ever made up a "minuscule" part of the market, and that doctors and patients were fully warned of the risks.
 Teva had acquired the drugs approved for breakthrough pain in cancer patients already on opioids with its purchase of Cephalon.

 The other drug companies are expected to make their opening statements later in the day.